yhtang/FunFact/docs/pages/user-guide/tsrex.md

 The result `tsrex` is thus an indexless $3 \times 4 \times 6$ tensor.

 !!! note
-    Hybrid tensor expression adhere to the following standard.
-In a *binary operation* with:
+    The indexness of any binary subexpression of a hybrid tensor expression is determined by the following rule:

-    * both the left-hand side and right-hand side an indexed expression:
+    * `@` and `&` are always **indexless** matrix product and Kronecker product operations between 2D tensors.

-        - the binary operation is always a generalized Einstein operation,
+    * If both the left-hand side and right-hand side are indexed, then
-        - the result is an indexed expression,
+        - the binary operation is regarded as a generalized Einstein operation, and

-    * either the left-hand side, right-hand side or both operands an indexless
+        - the result is an indexed expression.

-    expression:
+    * If either the left-hand side, right-hand side or both operands are indexless, then
-        - the binary operation is always an elementwise operation,
+        - the binary operation is regarded as an elementwise operation, and
         - the result is an indexless expression.

 ## Non-linearities